NCAR/na-cordex-aws/README.md

 # Create the conda environment.
 conda env create -f environment.yml

+# Activate the conda environment.
+conda activate aws-na-cordex
 ```

-NOTE: the conda environment installation may require more than 2GB of disk space;  add the option `-p <install_path>` to the `conda create` command
+NOTE: the conda environment installation may require more than 2GB of disk space.
+Add the option `-p <install_path>` to the `conda create` command
 to change the installation folder.